Ali-Almalki/Exploration-of-Reinforcement-Learning-to-Play-Snake-Game/README.md

 **The agent in the game trained with the SARSA algorithm.
-In the game the algorithm trained based upon the SARSA algorithm using the following code.
+In the game the algorithm trained based upon the SARSA algorithm using the following code**.

     def train_short_memory(self, state, action, reward, next_state, done): target = reward